-You are sure to be delighted by the Carol of the Bells played by the Harp Ensemble, O Little Town of Bethlehem by the combined women of the choirs, and O Come All Ye Faithful with all the choirs, the Orchestra, and the organ.
+You are sure to be delighted by the "Carol of the Bells" played by the Harp Ensemble, "O Little Town of Bethlehem" by the combined women of the choirs, and "O Come All Ye Faithful" with all the choirs, the Orchestra, and the organ.
 Along with these and other Christmas favorites are carols from around the world including a Spanish carol and a Nigerian Christmas song.

 Choose your state below to see air times on a public television station near you.

 Led by Dr. John William Trotter, Concert Choir performs complex choral pieces for experienced and motivated choral singers.